Loomyle24/statistics-projects/README.md

 ## 🧪 Work in Progress

 ### 1. **Fraud Detection in Financial Transactions**
-Designing a machine learning pipeline to detect suspicious activity in financial transaction data using techniques like Isolation Forest, Logistic Regression, and Autoencoders.
+Designing a machine learning model to detect suspicious activity in financial transaction data using techniques like Isolation Forest, Logistic Regression, and Autoencoders.
 This project involves working with imbalanced data, performance metrics beyond accuracy (e.g., precision, recall, AUC), and real-time anomaly detection strategies.

+### 2. **Financial Analysis & Algorithmic Trading**
+Currently building an algorithmic trading system using Python, the OANDA API, and web scraping tools.
+The project focuses on collecting real-time financial data using Postman and JSON, applying technical indicators, and backtesting trading strategies.
+This hands-on approach to automated trading combines financial analysis, scripting, and performance evaluation under live market conditions.

+### 3. **Analyzing Customer Shopping Habits**
+Developing models to uncover patterns in customer shopping behavior using clustering (K-Means, DBSCAN), market basket analysis, and predictive models (Random Forest, XGBoost).
+The goal is to segment customers, identify frequently purchased product combinations, and forecast future purchases.
+I am planning to add to my report some valuable targeted marketing recommendations.

-### 2. **Enhancing Climate Forecast Models**
+### 4. **Enhancing Climate Forecast Models**
 Building upon my previous work forecasting global temperature anomalies using ARMA and SSA.
-To improve predictive accuracy and interpretability, I am incorporating external explanatory variables such as CO₂ levels, solar radiation, and volcanic activity using regression with ARMA errors (ARIMAX).
-This extension will provide a more holistic understanding of the drivers of global warming.
+To improve predictive accuracy and interpretability, I am incorporating external explanatory variables such as CO₂ levels, solar radiation, distance from the sea, latitude nd volcanic using regression with ARMA errors (ARIMA).
+This extension will provide a more comprehensive understanding of the drivers behind global warming.

-### 3. **Deep Learning Exploration**
+### 5. **Deep Learning Exploration**
 I recently invested in an NVIDIA graphics card to enable GPU-accelerated computing, and I am currently diving into deep learning.
 My focus is on building foundational skills in convolutional neural networks (CNNs) for image classification and recurrent neural networks (RNNs) for time-series forecasting.
 Projects will explore applications in computer vision, medical diagnostics, and natural language processing.
+With improved computing capacity I am also planning to  rework on the study about Odds ratio conbfidence interval by using 100,000 trials instead of 10,000.